-The International Nuremberg Principles Academy is partnering with the Asser Institute and the Antonio Cassese Initiative to co-organize a seminar on international and transnational criminal law (ICL and TCL).
-The seminar will take place in The Hague, The Netherlands, from 18 to 22 March 2019.
+The International Nuremberg Principles Academy partnered with the Asser Institute and the Antonio Cassese Initiative to co-organize a seminar on international and transnational criminal law (ICL and TCL).
+The seminar took place in The Hague, The Netherlands, from 18 to 22 March 2019.

-The seminar is for judges and prosecutors from countries under ICC investigation or neighboring countries, including Burkina Faso, Congo, Côte d’Ivoire, Democratic Republic of the Congo, Mali and Niger.
-The participants will benefit from international law lectures in the fields of ICL, TCL and International Humanitarian Law (IHL), combined with practical sessions.
-The thematic modules will cover topics such as human smuggling and trafficking, the correlation between IHL and counterterrorism, use of open source evidence and vertical and horizontal cooperation in the prosecution of international crimes.
+The seminar was for judges and prosecutors from countries under ICC investigation or neighboring countries, including Burkina Faso, Congo, Côte d’Ivoire, Democratic Republic of the Congo, Mali and Niger.
+The participants benefitted from international law lectures in the fields of ICL, TCL and International Humanitarian Law (IHL), combined with practical sessions.
+The thematic modules covered topics such as human smuggling and trafficking, the correlation between IHL and counterterrorism, use of open source evidence and vertical and horizontal cooperation in the prosecution of international crimes.

 The different modules were be led by renowned experts working at international courts and tribunals in The Hague as well as academic and professional institutions and organizations focusing on ICL, TCL, IHL, and international human rights law.